All Episodes

 Where are you from?

-What is this night mean to you?
+What does this night mean to you?

 What did Charlie mean to you?

-Charlie, number one, the humanity of him and my seeing across the globe, how the whole world knew more about him than I might have expected.
+Charlie, number one, the humanity of him and my seeing across the globe how the whole world knew more about him than I might have expected.

-And uh special person.
+And special person.

 You know, and I mean, I am pretty conservative, and to watch his politics, it's not mainly about politics, but he really came pretty far towards some positions that I think are more sane and needed for saving the country in the last six months.